lightbend/fdp-sample-applications/kstream/README.md

-## Kafka Streams Sample App for Weblog Processing
+# Kafka Streams Sample App for Weblog Processing

+This project consists of 2 applications that demonstrate the use of the following features of Kafka Streams:

+1. Building and configuring a Streams based topology using DSL as well as the processor based APIs
+2. Transformation semantics applied to streams data
+3. Stateful transformation using local state stores
+4. Interactive queries in Kafka streams applied to a distributed application
+5. Implementing custom state stores
+6. Interactive queries over custom state stores in a distributed setting

+## Application Modules

+The project has 2 separate sbt modules -

+* `dslPackage` that implements a streams application based on Kafka Streams DSL
+* `procPackage` that implements a streams application based on Kafka Streams Processor APIs

+Each of the modules has a separate `Main` class that drive each of the applications.
+The details of the packaging is in the `build.sbt` file.

+## Data used for weblogs

-This application processes [archived weblogs](  http://ita.ee.lbl.gov/html/contrib/ClarkNet-HTTP.html) in Kafka Streams.
-The application consists of the following components:
+This application processes [archived weblogs](http://ita.ee.lbl.gov/html/contrib/ClarkNet-HTTP.html) in Kafka Streams.
+The dataset has been downloaded and made available in S3 buckets for processing by the application.
+The data loading component will download data from the S3 buckets and populate the source Kafka topic.

-1. A data loader that loads a Kafka topic from the archived data
+## Kafka Streams' DSL based module

+This application module consists of the following components:

+1. The application assumes that source data will be injected into the source topic by an external data loading program.
 2. A driver application that streams data from the Kafka topic loaded in (1), does stateful transformations on the stream data, keeps application state updated in state stores and as well writes to destination topics
 3. A microservice with http endpoints that allows users to query from Kafka Streams state stores.